Institutions managed/funded by JNMF

 A planetarium is a powerful means of educating students in the science of astronomy.
 It also helps educate the general public about the universe we inhabit.
 The Fund has installed an 80-seater planetarium at Anand Bhawan, at a cost of Rs 25 lakhs with a view to promoting and encouraging scientific education, which is one of the objects of the Trust.
-This was inaugurated by the Prime Minister on 29 November 1980.
+This was inaugurated by the then Prime Minister, Smt Indira Gandhi on 29 November 1980.
 It has proved very popular among students of Allahabad and adjoining areas.
-It arranges five shows daily round the year, except on Mondays.
+It arranges six shows daily round the year, except on Mondays and some festival holidays.

 Jawahar Bal Bhavan